D3vYuan/cloud-composer-looker-system-activities/README.md

 |:--:|
 | *Temporary Bucket to hold the Looker API data* |

 Set the Lifecycle Management for the bucket to housekeep jsonlines (*jsonl*) files to optimize for storage and costing.
-In the following, all (*jsonl*) files more than 3 days will be delete from the bucket <br/>
+In the following, all jsonlines(*jsonl*) files more than 3 days will be delete from the bucket <br/>

 | ![cloud-storage-lifecycle][cloud-storage-lifecycle] |
 |:--:|